DrMicrobit/dm-streamvalve/README.md

 ```

+> [!NOTE]
-> [!NOTE] the newlines at the end are part of the result as process() will stop only at the start of the next paragraph ("Find ...")
+> The newlines at the end are part of the result as process() will stop only at the start of the next paragraph ("Find ...")

 ## Example 3: Restart reading stream after stopping
 This example shows